gwDistSys20/gwDistSys20.github.io/hw1/hw1.md

 go test
 ```

+Hints:
+  - This should be pretty easy.
+Just learn how to use for loops and addition
+  - Lookup how to have go process command line arguments

 > **IMPORTANT:** At this point you should be sure to commit your code and push it to github.
 As you make progress on the following phases you should commit and push your code regularly.
 Failure to do so may cause you to lose points.

 ## Phase 2: Goroutines